luckyllama/LuckyAssetManager/README.md

         <script src="assets.axd?type=Javascript&key=55890042" type="text/javascript"></script>
     </body>

 There are still only 4 http calls but they are all being compressed.
-The javascript has been compressed to 340.5 KB.
-A compression rate of 52.8%.
+The javascript has been compressed to __340.5 KB__.
+A compression rate of __52.8%__.

 Alternate Paths